rpdouglas/TheAddictsAgenda/README.md

 ## 🌿 Overview

-**The Addict’s Agenda** is an open-source recovery and mindfulness app designed to support individuals healing from addiction.
+**My Recovery Toolkit** is an open-source recovery and mindfulness app designed to support individuals healing from addiction.
 It integrates **12-Step practices**, **Recovery Dharma teachings**, and **daily mindfulness tools** into one private, easy-to-use digital experience.

 Built with **React** and **Vite**, the app runs entirely client-side — your data stays encrypted on your device and can be used fully offline as a **Progressive Web App (PWA)**.